Business Administration (BA)

 BA 315, ACCOUNTING FOR DECISION MAKING, 4 Credits

 Looks at how the accounting model reflects business transactions and events.
-Students are introduced to both financial and managerial accounting and the creation, interpretation, and analysis of financial statements.
-In addition, students obtain an understanding of the determination, organization, and management of costs and revenues including management decisions based upon this information.
+Introduces both financial and managerial accounting and the creation, interpretation, and analysis of financial statements.
+Students obtain an understanding of the determination, organization, and management of costs and revenues including management decisions based upon this information.

 Equivalent to: BA 215